-None.
+None anticipated.
+Williams personnel will be on site during the crossing of the natural gas pipeline.
 5) Proposed measures to reduce or control environmental health hazards, if any: None proposed.

 b.
 Noise 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help] Some traffic noise occurs, as well as noises associated with agriculture and residential properties.
 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site. [help] During project construction, generated noise would be related to construction activities, such as heavy machinery noises.
+Indicate what hours noise would come from the site. [help] During project construction, generated noise would be related to construction activities, such as, heavy machinery noises.
 Such noise would occur during work day hours, from approximately 7AM to 5PM.
-Post construction, there would be no additional noise other than what is currently occurring.
+Post construction, there would be no additional noise other that what is currently occurring.
 3) Proposed measures to reduce or control noise impacts, if any: [help] Work would occur during normal daytime working hours weekdays and occasional Saturdays, eliminating noise at night that may disturb area residents.
 8. Land and shoreline use a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. [help] The site is currently an irrigation canal and an adjacent maintenance road.
+If so, describe. [help] The site is currently within an orchard and along a street road, adjacent to an irrigation canal.
 Adjacent properties include residential, agriculture and undeveloped. b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] No existing land use will be changed.
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? [help] Yes, a portion of the site has been used as working farm ground, The project will be designed to minimize impact to farm operation and will not cause land use change.
 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: The project will not affect farm or forest business operations. c.
+If so, how: The project will not affect long-term farm or forest business operations.
+The project will temporarily impact farm operation during construction.
+KID plans to work with the farmer during installation. c.
 Describe any structures on the site. [help] No structures are located on the site.

 d.
 Will any structures be demolished?
 If so, what? [help] No. e.
-What is the current zoning classification of the site? [help] The Canal Right-of-way is zoned Urban Growth Area.
-The properties adjacent are zoned Rural Lands 5, Urban Growth Area and Residential Single Family. f.
-What is the current comprehensive plan designation of the site? [help] The Canal Right-of-way is designated Urban Growth Boundary.
-The properties adjacent are designated Rural Lands 5, Urban Growth Area and Low Density Residential. g.
+What is the current zoning classification of the site? [help] The properties around the site are zoned Rural Lands 5, Rural Lands 20, and Growth Management Act Agricultural. f.
+What is the current comprehensive plan designation of the site? [help] The properties around the site are zoned Rural Lands 5, Rural Lands 20, and Growth Management Act Agricultural. g.
 If applicable, what is the current shoreline master program designation of the site? [help] Not applicable.